RedDeliciousApple/GPT-CopyPaster/README.md

 # ChatGPT CopyPaster Bookmarklet

-A lightweight bookmarklet that allows you to select and export ChatGPT messages with rich text formatting preserved.
+A lightweight bookmarklet that allows you to select and copypaste ChatGPT messages with rich text formatting preserved.

 ## Features